opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

+20120809: Edited the sem. requirement text of the /req/sam-basic/PhysicalDimension/dimension-sem to improve readability / Ilkka

 20210809: Added a comment on harmonizing the definition of the "member" association between ObservationCollection and SampleCollection / Ilkka

 20210809: Added a comment on the note in 13.4.5	Attribute sourceLocation about not requiring sourceLocation when relatedSample already provides this info / Ilkka